 Do you know the thrill of creating a recipe from scratch?
 I can’t tell you how tickled I get when I manage something like this (it’s happened only a handful of times in my life).
 I think it’s pretty cool already that I have become bold enough in the kitchen to mess with other people’s recipes and tweak this and add that.
 I always think it looks so suave on the cooking shows when they don’t use measuring cups or spoons, but just dump spices into their hands or twirl the oil around the pan.
 Do you feel like you’re on TV when you do that in your kitchen?
 (I do.
 Just don’t tell anyone; it’s not very humble of me.)

 This story starts with cabbage.
 I bought my first head of cabbage this spring after reading about how healthy they are.
-The timing was great because they are so cheap around St. Patrick’s Day.
+The timing was great because they are so cheap around St. Patrick’s Day, although they’re one of the best buys in the produce section any time of year.
 I had always thought before that they were in a category with iceberg lettuce and didn’t have many nutrients.
 Don’t judge a book by its cover!
 I had this recipe picked out for the cabbage, but it only needed half the head.
 What do you do with a half head of cabbage (when you barely knew what to do with the first half)?

 Now you have to tell me: does anyone else do this?
 When I find a recipe or post I find interesting, I just leave it open in a tab.
 I currently have 11 windows open, each with 3-10 tabs.
 What?!?
 My husband thinks I’m crazy.
 Is this a female thing or just my weird quirk?